 Please check your junk or spam folder of your email and if it is not there, please email email@example.com so we can confirm the entry has been submitted successfully.
 We will also send you a copy of the Project Statement which confirms all the details.

 When should I enter?

-It is advisable to enter as soon as possible after the entries have opened.
+It is advisable to enter as soon as possible.
 This leaves ample time for any troubleshooting and support that may be required before the deadline of Friday 11 May 2018, 5pm EST.